Yubico/yubikit-ios/README.md

 </p>

 ## Documentation
 YubiKit headers are documented and the documentation is available either by reading the header file or by using the QuickHelp from Xcode (Option + Click symbol).
 Use this documentation for a more detailed explanation of all the methods, properties, and parameters from the API.
-If you are interested in implementation details for a specific category like U2F, FIDO2, or OATH, checkout the [./docs](./docs/) section.
+If you are interested in implementation details for a specific category like U2F, FIDO2, or OATH, check out the [./docs](./docs/) section.

 ## Using the Library